aba2222/GalaxaOS/README.md

 # GalaxaOS

-It's a i386 operating system.
+This is an operating system based on i386.

 ## What it does
 GalaxaOS is a simple operating system for own study.
 It includes basic functionalities such as: